-We can provide the “richest” education — whether that be classically-, literature-, or otherwise-based — and yet fail to provide an education specifically designed for each child — a non-generic, personalized education.
+We can provide the “richest” education, whether that be classically-, literature-, or otherwise-based, and yet fail to provide an education specifically designed for each child — a non-generic, personalized education.

 If we don’t allow our children the time to develop their strengths and interests, then even the best education will have nothing to work with.
 What will they hold upon graduation?
 Or after college?
 A regular nine-to-five with a commute, a mortgage, and an all-too-frequently unused kitchen?
 Boredom.
 I have heard it said in such circumstances that homeschooling worked because “he ended up just like everyone else.”
 But is that our goal?
 Shouldn’t we aim higher?
 Shouldn’t we take advantage of this incredible opportunity to not only provide a first-rate education, but also an education that allows and encourages him to be all that he can be?

 - What if we allot time every day for him to find and practice his craft?

 - What if we give him a chance to get in his 10,000 hours?